ibm-cloud-docs/devsecops/devsecops-configuring-mend-scans.md

 | `mend-product-name` | Use the product name that is returned by the onboarding request in the `Product Name on Mend` text field. |
 | `mend-product-token` | Use the product token that is returned by the onboarding request in the `Product Token` text field |
 | `opt-in-mend` | Set this parameter to any nonempty string value to include the Mend Unified Agent scan as part of the Compliance Checks pipeline stage. |
-{: caption="Table 1.
-Required Mend Unified Agent parameters" caption-side="top"}
+{: caption="Required Mend Unified Agent parameters" caption-side="top"}